Holiday Decorating Ideas for Small Spaces

 There's no need to downsize your holiday expectations with a small space to decorate.
-Our space-saving ideas bring the merriment of Christmas into even the tiniest corners, thanks to simple accents like miniature Christmas trees, homemade garlands, and pretty place settings.
+Our Christmas decorating ideas for small spaces bring the merriment of the holiday season into even the tiniest corners, thanks to simple accents like miniature Christmas trees, homemade garlands, and pretty place settings.

 Could anything be cuter than this tiny tree?
-It's perfect for even your smallest spaces.
+It's the perfect Christmas tree for small spaces.
 Buy a tree top and adorn it with your favorite ornaments, garlands, and a little star on top.
 Add to the fun by arranging wrapped gifts around its base.

 Editor's Tip: Don't want to show off real gifts just yet?
 Get the same look by wrapping empty shoeboxes.

-Let side tables do their part by topping them with a forest of merry paper trees.
+Let side tables do their part and do some small space decorating by topping them with a forest of merry paper trees.
 Each one features colorful patterned paper and a festive star on top.
 Best of all, they hide small bags of candy for your holiday guests.

 You already have coat hooks, so why not dress them up?
 Hanging winter-theme items, like a warm wool scarf, sleigh bells, and a greenery wreath, from each hook takes them from functional to festive.